 PHASE 2: Citizenship

-The second year of Kingdom Culture is focused on gaining a deeper understanding of our true identity as new creations in Christ, helping us to step into that freedom so that we learn to live in the fullness of what Christ accomplished for us through His life, death, and resurrection.
-There are four tracks in the second year, each lasting six weeks.
+The second phase of Kingdom Culture is focused on gaining a deeper understanding of our true identity as new creations in Christ, helping us to step into that freedom so that we learn to live in the fullness of what Christ accomplished for us through His life, death, and resurrection.
+There are four tracks in the second phase, each lasting six weeks.
 The four tracks include: